kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

     ![alt text](https://raw.githubusercontent.com/Ritu786/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/stag/Instructions/Images/19.png)

-12. Once the new workspace is added, the Azure Sentinel | News & guides page will display.
-Note the three steps listed on the Get started page.
+12. Once the new workspace is added, the Microsoft Sentinel | News & guides page will display., including that the Microsoft Sentinel free trial is activated.
+Select **OK**  Note the three steps listed on the Get started page.

     ![alt text](https://raw.githubusercontent.com/Ritu786/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/stag/Instructions/Images/20.png)

 13. Keep this page open, as you will use it in the next task.

-#### Task 2:  With the Azure Sentinel instance created, you will want to make sure that you have the necessary access to the resources that get deployed to support Azure Sentinel.
-In this task you will go to the access control (IAM) page for the resource group that you created with the instance of Azure Sentinel, view the available roles, and assign yourself (MOD administrator) the required role.
+#### Task 2:  With the Microsoft Sentinel instance created, you will want to make sure that you have the necessary access to the resources that get deployed to support Microsoft Sentinel.
+In this task you will go to the access control (IAM) page for the resource group that you created with the instance of Microsoft Sentinel, view the available roles, and assign yourself (MOD administrator) the required role.
 Assigning the role at the resource group level will ensure the role will apply to all the resources that are deployed to support Azure Sentinel.

-1. From the Azure Sentinel page, on the top-left corner of the page, above where is says Azure Sentinel, select **All Services**.

-2. In the filter services box, enter resource groups, then from the list provided select **Resource groups**.
+1. In the blue search box, enter **resource groups** then select **Resource groups** from the search results.

-3. From the Resource groups page, select the resource group that you created with Azure Sentinel, **SC900-ResourceGroup**.
+3. From the Resource groups page, select the resource group that you created with Azure Sentinel, **SC900-ResourceGroup**.Working at the resource group level will ensure that any role that is selected will apply to all the resources that are part of the Microsoft Sentinel instance that was created in the previous task.

 4. From the SC900-ResourceGroup page, select **Access control (IAM)** from the left navigation panel.